M.A. in Literature and Writing Studies

 California State University San Marcos offers an innovative M.A. in Literature and Writing Studies that provides balanced training in both literary and writing studies, with a focus on cultural and diversity studies, theory, and history, sustained analysis, and the creation, writing, and presentation of written and visual texts in a variety of genres.
 Literature and Writing M.A. students receive specialized training in college-level writing instruction and pedagogy and have the opportunity to teach first-year composition.The focus on first-year writing instruction has allowed our program to establish an excellent job placement record for instructors at local community colleges.

 The M.A. program offers a variety of options for the culminating thesis project: in addition to traditional literary analysis, students may choose to analyze visual texts (such as films, television shows, and/or graphic fiction) or take the creative thesis option.
-A creative thesis can take many forms (e.g., work in fiction, poetry, drama, life writing, screen writing, etc.) and includes a critical introduction.
+A creative thesis can take many forms (e.g., work in digital literature, fiction, poetry, drama, life writing, screen writing, hybrid forms, etc.) and includes a critical introduction.

 We features small class sizes and highly individualized paths to graduation tailored to students' specific career goals.
 Our students pursue a variety of careers after graduating, including doctoral programs, college writing instruction, publishing/editing, non-profit work, writing in a range of professional contexts, and many more.